hubo1016/vlcp/doc/source/quickunderstand.rst

 With the standard network model [#f1]_, VLCP assumes you connect your virtual machines or docker containers with OpenvSwitch (or OVS) [#f2]_.

-The physical view of the network can be described with the following figure:
+The physical view of the network can be described with the figure ::ref:`figure_physicalnetwork`.

+.. _figure_physicalnetwork:

 .. figure:: _static/images/physicalnetwork.png
    :alt: Physical View of the Network